 Make sure you can reach everything you need without getting on your tiptoes or bending down low.

-- Keep clothes that you wear a lot in drawers and shelves that are between waist and shoulder level.
+- Keep clothes that you wear most often in drawers and on shelves that are between waist and shoulder level.

 - Store food in a cupboard and drawers that are between waist and shoulder level.

-Find ways to avoid needing to search for important items during the day.
-You can wear a small fanny or waist pack in order to have a portable phone, your wallet, and your keys with you.
+Find ways to avoid having to search for important items during the day.
+You can wear a small waist pack to hold your cell phone, wallet, and keys.

 Get automatic light switches installed.

-If going up and down stairs is very hard:
+If going up and down stairs is hard:

 - Make sure everything you need is on the same floor where you spend most of your day.